This, I Believe

 - Authority: “All the words in Scripture are God’s words in such a way that to disbelieve or disobey any word of Scripture is to disbelieve or disobey God” (p.
 73).

 - Inerrancy: “Scripture in the original manuscripts does not affirm anything that is contrary to fact” (p.
 90).
-While we do not have any original manuscripts, there is no reason to believe from the manuscripts available that any meaningful, doctrinal changes have occurred since originally written.
+While we do not have any original manuscripts, there is no reason to believe from the many thousands of early manuscripts available that any meaningful, doctrinal changes have occurred since originally written.

 - Infallibility: “The Bible will not lead us astray in matters of faith and practice” (p.
 93).

 - Clarity: “The Bible is written in such a way that its teachings are able to be understood by all who will read it seeking God’s help and being willing to follow it” (p.
 108).